What is Onomatopoeia?

-Onomatopoeic words come in combinations as they reflect different sounds of a single object.
-For example, a group of words reflecting different sounds of water are; plop,, splash, gush, sprinkle, drizzle, drip etc.
+Onomatopoeic words come in combinations, as they reflect different sounds of a single object.
+For example, a group of words reflecting different sounds of water are: plop, splash, gush, sprinkle, drizzle, and drip.

-Similarly, words like growl, giggle, grunt, murmur, blurt, chatter etc. denote different kinds of human voice sounds.
+Similarly, words like growl, giggle, grunt, murmur, blurt, and chatter denote different kinds of human voice sounds.

-Moreover, we can identify a group of words related to different sounds of wind, such as; swish, swoosh, whiff, whoosh, whizz, whisper etc.
+Moreover, we can identify a group of words related to different sounds of wind, such as swish, swoosh, whiff, whoosh, whizz, and whisper.

 Examples of Onomatopoeia in Literature